maxijabase/mixUtilities/README.md

 A plugin that makes Discord announcements through an in-game command.
 Cvars are inside tf/cfg/sourcemod under the name of the plugin.
-To acquire the role code, mention it after a backslash: `\@role`, and copy the code that it generates.
-Make sure it is mentionable.
+To acquire the role code, mention it after a backslash: `\@role`, and copy the code that it generates, make sure it is mentionable.
 Both role and webhook go between quotes.
-Use both number ones.
 Webhook 2 and Role 2 are an optional for a specific use.

 ## Connect String